Mandarin Oriental Central Park

 Direct access to the shops at Columbus Circle with high-end fashion and dining from Bouchon to Keller's Per Se

-Walking distance from Central Park, the Rockerfeller, MOMA and theatre district
+Walking distance from Central Park, the Rockerfeller, MOMA and theater district

 Ideally located on top of the Time Warner Center at the southwestern tip of Central Park near some of the city’s finest stores and restaurants, the Mandarin Oriental Central Park is a superb synthesis of opulent New York style and civilized Asian service.